-1630 Adoption of recommendations/report
+16:30 Adoption of recommendations/report

-1700 Closing Ceremony of the Workshop
+17:00 Closing Ceremony of the Workshop

+APPENDIX 3

-APPENDIX C Data reporting form for States fishing in the high seas WECAFC area.
+Data reporting form for States fishing in the high seas of the WECAFC area

 Data reporting form for States fishing in the High Seas WECAFC area.
 To be completed by the flag State of the fishing vessel and forwarded to the WECAFC Secretariat.
 WECAFC kindly request that information is provided at a level of detail consistent with the requirements of the FAO DSF Guidelines (Section 5.1 Data, reporting and assessment, paragraph 32).
 Please return this form by August for the previous year.
 Please complete separate forms for each gear type deployed.
 Fishing location should be reported as precisely as possible consistent with confidentiality requirements; use either latitude and longitude or a recognised name.
 Please use as many forms as required to submit the information.